plblum/jivs/docs/assets/Learning-Diagram-Specifications.md

 ### Purpose

-Show the separation between a `FieldValueHost` reporting a validation change and application code deciding how to represent that change as a Field Error.
+Show the separation between a `FieldValueHost` reporting a validation change and application code deciding how that change reaches field-level validation UI.

+Introduce the callback boundary without teaching the more detailed Dispatcher Function / Presentation Function architecture yet.

 ### Participants